 The total loss that is used to train the network is a weighted combination of the loss terms described above.

 where $\beta_{1}, \beta_{2}, \beta_{3}$ are the weights for the semantic, instance embedding, and instance segmentation loss terms.

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we describe the experimental settings and evaluate the performance of CPSeg on SemanticKITTI \cite{DBLP:conf/iccv/BehleyGMQBSG19} and nuScenes dataset \cite{caesar2020nuscenes} for panoptic segmentation.
+In this section, we describe the experimental settings and evaluate CPSeg on SemanticKITTI \cite{DBLP:conf/iccv/BehleyGMQBSG19} and nuScenes dataset \cite{caesar2020nuscenes} for panoptic segmentation.
 We compared our results with state-of-the-art approaches.
-We refer the readers to the Ablation Studies on the design choices and various components of the network.
+We also provide ablation studies on various components of the network.

 \textbf{Datasets} SemanticKITTI \cite{DBLP:conf/iccv/BehleyGMQBSG19} is the first available dataset on LiDAR-based panoptic segmentation for driving scenes.
 It contains 19,130 training frames, 4,071 validation frames, and 20,351 test frames.
-We provided ablation analysis and validation results on sequence 08, as well as test results on sequence 11-21.
 Each point in the dataset is provided with a semantic label of 28 classes, which are mapped to 19 classes for the task of panoptic segmentation.
-Among these 19 classes, 11 belong to \textit{stuff} classes and the rest of them are considered \textit{thing}, where instance IDs are available.
+Among these 19 classes, 11 belong to \textit{stuff} classes and the rest are considered \textit{things}, where instance IDs are available.

-nuScenes \cite{caesar2020nuscenes} is another popular large-scale driving-scene dataset, with 700 scenes for training, 150 for validation, and 150 for testing.
-At the time of writing, the authors have not provided point-level panoptic segmentation labels for LiDAR scans.
-Thus, we generated the labels using the provided 3D bounding box annotations from the \textit{detection} dataset and the semantic labels from the \textit{lidarseg} dataset.
-In particular, we assign the same instance ID for points within the bounding box with same semantic labels.
-Out of 16 labeled classes in \textit{lidarseg} datset, 8 human and vehicle classes are considered \textit{things}, and 8 other classes are considered \textit{stuff}.
-We follow \cite{Zhou2021PanopticPolarNet} to discard instances with fewer than 20 points during evaluation.
-We train our model on the 700 training scenes and report the results on the validation set of 150 scenes.
+To prove the generalizability of the network, we also benchmarked on the recently announced nuScenes panoptic segmentation dataset \cite{fong2021panoptic}.
+It contains 700 scenes for training, 150 for validation, and 150 for testing.
+10 label classes are considered \textit{things}, and 6 are considered \textit{stuff}.

 \textbf{Baselines} We use a dual-decoder U-Net based on SalsaNext \cite{cortinhal2020salsanext} as the baseline.
 In particular, the two decoders generate semantic segmentation and instance embedding respectively.
-Then a clustering algorithm (e.g. BFS, HDBSCAN) is added after the instance decoder to segment the objects based on the predicted embedding.
+Then, a clustering algorithm (e.g. BFS, HDBSCAN) is added after the instance decoder to segment the objects based on the predicted embedding.
 To be fair in comparison, we add the CLSA Feature Extractor Module in front of the encoder to match our network design.
 Moreover, we implement LPSAD based on \cite{9340837} as an additional baseline.
 Quantitative and qualitative results are compared against the proposed methods on the SemanticKITTI and nuScenes validation set.